JoseJaramillo/PalmveinBiometrics/README.md

 # PalmveinBiometrics
 Some machine learning methods are used to find the best way to classify palmvein images as a biometric identification.
 The dataset used is "Vein Dataset - CIE Biometrics" and should be downloaded and pasted on the main folder.

-Python + tensorflow <3
+Python + tensorflow

-As for today just a neural network is implemented, another ML methods will be implemented later
+## Convolutional NN

-I am still working on this, sorry for my messy coding :/
+A convolutional neural network is implemented, outperforming the simple multilayer perceptron.